Table of Contents

 7. Live below your means

-One thing 2020 taught us is that our perceived financial security can be jeopardized overnight.
+One thing the pandemic taught us is that our perceived financial security can be jeopardized overnight.

 Charging up credit cards and spending money you don’t have yet can actually be a lot riskier than you thought.
 Turns out you can lose that reliable income you’ve had for 20 years in the blink of an eye.